marcellodebernardi/adversarial-csprng/readme.md

 ## 5 - TO DO
-1. Activations: ReLU, LeakyReLU, tanh?
+1. Activations: ReLU or modulo for generator; ReLU, DiBoB, or LDiBoB for opponent
-2. Optimizers: adam, adagrad, sgd
 3. LSTM node number